mobizt/Firebase-ESP32/README.md

 If defined Etag is not matched the defined path's ETag, the set operation will fail with result **412 Precondition Failed**.

-ETag at any node can be read through `Firebase.RTDB.getETag`.
+ETag at any node can be read through `Firebase.getETag`.
 ETag value changed upon the data was set or delete.

-The server's **Timestamp** can be stored in the database through `Firebase.RTDB.setTimestamp`.
+The server's **Timestamp** can be stored in the database through `Firebase.setTimestamp`.

 The returned **Timestamp** value can get from `fbdo.to<int>()`.